wp-plugins/autoptimize/readme.txt

 = How does CDN work? =

 Starting from version 1.7.0, CDN is activated upon entering the CDN blog root directory (e.g. http://cdn.example.net/wordpress/).
-If that URL is present, it will used for all Autoptimize-generated files (i.e. aggregated CSS and JS).
+If that URL is present, it will used for all Autoptimize-generated files (i.e. aggregated CSS and JS), includinng background-images in the CSS (when not using data-uri's).

 If you want your uploaded images to be on the CDN as well, you can change the upload_url_path in your WordPress configuration (/wp-admin/options.php) to the target CDN upload directory (e.g. http://cdn.example.net/wordpress/wp-content/uploads/).
 Do take into consideration this only works for images uploaded from that point onwards, not for images that already were uploaded.
 Thanks to [BeautyPirate for the tip](http://wordpress.org/support/topic/please-don%c2%b4t-remove-cdn?replies=15#post-4720048)!